dottjt/plastic/other/unused/05-date-unused.md

 I simply wanted to love and be fucked, and Milo would be tonight's gateway.
 Perhaps because she was nothing

  Thanks to the wonderful fuck-stick of disgression.

+# part-02

+only to condemn those who practice formal expression in a much, much less formal way.

+"Very funny," I noted in extreme caution, knowing full-well that there was a 1 in 10 chance that her flirtatious actions could result in a round of heated bathroom sex, unfortunate for the disabled sod in a 60s' wheel chair holding on for dear life to the ambient noise of sexual wear n' tear.